 - They must be the same size. - The same cluster must manage them.

-"VDisks" on page 22 A virtual disk (VDisk) is a logical disk that the cluster presents to the storage area network (SAN).
+A virtual disk (VDisk) is a logical disk that the cluster presents to the storage area network (SAN).

 FlashCopy mappings

 A FlashCopy mapping defines the relationship between a source virtual disk (VDisk) and a target VDisk.